FE & PE Exam Prep

 Week 6 First timed practice exam + review Take a full 110-question timed practice exam under realistic conditions.
 Score it, then spend the rest of the week reviewing every question you missed.
 Identify the 3–5 topics that need the most work.

-Week 7 Targeted review + second practice exam Deep dive into your 3–5 weakest topics from the Week 6 exam.
+Week 7 Targeted review + second practice exam Focus on your 3–5 weakest topics from the Week 6 exam.
 Then take another full-length timed exam.
 Compare scores to track improvement.

 Week 8 Final review + exam day prep Light review only — no new material.
 Take one more practice exam early in the week if time allows.
 Review the exam day checklist.
 Rest the day before your exam.